wwwzrb/LigBee-Review/README.md

 ## System Specification
 ### Environment
-Our development environment mainly includes several laptops running Ubuntu18.04 (for USRP) or  Win10  (for COTS) .
+Our development environment mainly include several laptops running Ubuntu18.04 (for USRP) or  Win10  (for COTS) .

 ### Hardware
-The hardware used includes USRP N210 with SBX daughterboard and WSTK6061B plus EFR32FG14 proprietary radio board manufactured by Silicon Labs.
+The hardware used include USRP N210 with SBX daughterboard and WSTK6061B plus EFR32FG14 proprietary radio board manufactured by Silicon Labs.

 ### Software
 For USRP implementation, we use GNURadio.
 For COTS implementation, we adopt SimplicityStudio provided by Silicon Labs.